 It is power to know that ‘The Truth will set you free’ .
 To know the truth, is to know the divine substance from which you were hewn and carved out.
 Knowing this Truth, about your Divine origins, will furthermore free you from every possible self imposed limit.
 The Truth is that we are God substance, with God capacity.
 Here is the reference or our origin from the Bible;

-This Truth is hard to consider, and even harder to believe, yet the Truth is pure and precious.
+This Truth is hard to consider, and even harder to believe, yet it is pure and precious.
 It is utter foolishness to know the Truth and continue to live in bondage.
 We must destroy all our limits, and we must set targets instead.
 This is because the Truth justifies our limitlessness.

 It is true, that when we limit ourselves, we are also limiting the Power of God in us.
 What is also true, is that we are capable, not because of our own strength, but because we are the progeny of God.
 We are God’s offspring, with God capacity and God strength.
 Take this in, and swallow it like a holy pill, because this Divine Truth will empower you with super natural strength.